IGNF/odeon/docs/sample_sys.md

 ### patch
 optional patch configuration section

-* `resolution (optional, default value 0.2, positive float)`:  résolution (taille d'un pixel) pour la rasterisation du masque vecteur.
+* `resolution (optional, default value 0.2, positive float of list of float)`:  resolution, size of pixel in CRS unit).
 * `tile_size_mo (optional, default vallue 38, positive integer)`: Maximum memory size to use for the sampling process.
 To be be clearer, the number of patch to use in memory during the sampling process (the tile size to use to move into the extent).
 * `patch_size (optional, default value 256, positive integer)` : patch size in pixel of the output sample.
 Works also when the output_type is set to "patch" (see above)